yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/dashboard-login-ldap-tib.md

 cd /opt/tib-0.2.1
 ```

-3. Conifgure TIB
+### 3. Conifgure TIB

 There are two configuration files for TIB:

-1. `tib.conf` for the main application configuration settings.
+1. `tib.conf` for the main application configuration settings
-2. `profiles.json` to configure the profiles which TIB will attempt to authenticate against.
+2. `profiles.json` to configure the profiles which TIB will attempt to authenticate against

 Out of the box you don't need to change much, but there are several attributes you should check to make sure they are correct for your environment:

 * `Secret`: The REST API secret used when configuring TIB remotely
 * `TykAPISettings.GatewayConfig.Endpoint`: The URL through which TIB can communicate with your Tyk Gateway
 * `TykAPISettings.GatewayConfig.Port`: The port through which TIB can communicate with your Tyk Gateway
-* `TykAPISettings.GatewayConfig.AdminSecret`: The secret required for TIB to communicate with your Tyk Gateway REST API
+* `TykAPISettings.GatewayConfig.AdminSecret`: The secret required for TIB to communicate with your Tyk Gateway REST API - must match the `secret` property in your Gateway's `tyk.conf`
 * `TykAPISettings.DashboardConfig.Endpoint`: The URL through which TIB can communicate with your Tyk Dashboard
 * `TykAPISettings.DashboardConfig.Port`: The port through which TIB can communicate with your Tyk Dashboard
-* `TykAPISettings.DashboardConfig.AdminSecret`: The secret required for TIB to communicate with your Tyk Dashboard Admin REST API
+* `TykAPISettings.DashboardConfig.AdminSecret`: The secret required for TIB to communicate with your Tyk Dashboard Admin REST API - must match the `admin_secret` property in your Dashboard's `tyk_analytics.conf`

 The `tib.conf` for this example is as follows (yours might require different values):